Ratun11/SimQFL/README.md

 ----------------------------------------

 1. Open the Google Drive link and download the files
-2. Open the dist folder and the app folder
+2. Open the "dist" folder and the "app" folder
 3. Run:

     app.exe

-4. Visit http://127.0.0.1:5000 in your browser to use the simulator (if it doesn't open automically).
+4. Visit http://127.0.0.1:5000 in your browser to use the simulator (if it doesn't open automatically).

 ----------------------------------------
 Key Features